nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
 Ages ago I used Ziva intensively in a project.
 It involves a process of rigging the actual skeletonal meshes.
-It's a good opportunity to learn anatomy and to make a tool to automate it for more that one species effectively.
-Meanwhile I hope it's not too late to go for python instead of the limiting Mel/Maxscipt.
+It's a good opportunity to learn anatomy by making automation tool for any kind of creatures.

 ## Overview

-nl-rigging-tools is designed with the following key features in mind :
+nl-rigging-tools is designed with the key features below :
+- <b>Support Both Cartoony & Realistic Setup : </b>
-- <b>Modular : </b>Character can have any number of parts/
+- <b>Modular : </b>Character can have any number of parts
+- <b>Data Reuse : </b> Templates, proxies, and control shapes can be saved and restored.
 - <b>Auto Connect : </b> Parts are connected automatically according to distance between anchors.
-- <b>Data Reuse : </b> Guide templates, proxies, and control shapes can be saved and restored.
+- <b>Auto Bind : </b> Skeletal meshes are auto bound with ref / ribbon joints added.
-- <b>Custom Framework : </b> Thanks to Nick Hughes' Udemy course, "Python for Maya: Beginner to Advanced Rigging Automation" I learn a better way of development and building concise code.
+- <b>Custom Framework : </b> Thanks to Nick Hughes' Udemy course, "Python for Maya: Beginner to Advanced Rigging Automation", custom modules are built to mimic PyMel but not limited to that.
-- <b>Auto Bind : </b> Speed up binding for skeletal meshes using ref / ribbon joints

 ## Framework Python Classes
 ```mermaid